 3. Lincoln Council

-4. Bylaws: Recommend bylaw changes and standing rules to the Executive Committee.
+4. Rules: Recommend Supplemental Rule changes and standing rules to the Executive Committee.

-5. Precinct Chair and Volunteer Recruitment and Services: Assist Precinct Chairs, Precinct Captains, and Area Leaders in recruitment of volunteers to fill Precinct Chair, Precinct Captain, and Block Captain vacancies, assist the County Chair and Tarrant County Republican Party headquarters staff in recruiting volunteers to work the headquarters, and such other related duties as assigned by the County Chair or Executive Committee.
+5. Precinct Chair and Volunteer Recruitment and Services: Assist Precinct Chairs, Precinct Leaders, and Area Leaders in recruitment of volunteers to fill Precinct Chair, Precinct Leader, and Block Captain vacancies, assist the County Chair and Tarrant County Republican Party headquarters staff in recruiting volunteers to work the headquarters, and such other related duties as assigned by the County Chair or Executive Committee.

 6. Election Administration and Voter Services: Assist with the County Chair’s statutory duties facilitating elections.
 Register voters and provide other voter services as assigned by the County Chair or Executive Committee.
 Make recommendations regarding ballot integrity and security measures.